-To play casino games in Ohio, you must be 21 or older.
+You must be 21 years or older to bet on sports in Ohio.
+To play casino games you also must be 21 or older.
 However, 18-year-olds and up can play the lottery and bet on horses.
-For sports betting, it’s an open question for the time being, but one that any legislation will answer.

 Sports betting partnerships in Ohio

 As sports betting providers enter new markets, their goal is to attract as many new users as possible.
 Beyond the traditional advertising methods and promotional opportunities for bettors, there has been a growing trend of sportsbooks signing sponsorship deals with local pro teams as a means of gaining even more exposure.

 The top pro leagues, such as the NFL, have all signed various deals as well, so the days of keeping wagering at a distance appear to be in the past.
 The Cleveland Cavaliers got ahead of the curve by announcing a deal with Caesars that will include a sports betting lounge in Rocket Mortgage FieldHouse.
 The Cleveland Browns inked a deal with Bally Sports and their BallyBet platform in late April 2022.

 While sports betting hasn’t yet gone live in Ohio, we can still look ahead to what we can expect when it happens.
 In short, bettors will have access to all of the top markets and bets.
 For the latter, top options include moneyline, spread and total bets on all of the top games.